 This is my go-to cake.
-Get this recipe down and you can make variations so tasty no one will ever realize they all rely on the same basic recipe.
+Get this recipe down and you can make variations so tasty no one will ever realize they all rely on the same cake.
 Use it for cupcakes, as a layer cake with whipped cream and fruit, or with your favorite frosting.
 I’ve layered it with sautéed pears, roasted peaches, or crushed berries in the middle.
 I’ve filled it with coffee ice cream and poured chocolate glaze over the top.

-Basic White Cake Recipe
+Classic White Cake

 - Quick Glance